felipenoris/Mongoc.jl/docs/src/tutorial.md

 ## Getting a Database

 A MongoDB instance consists on a set of independent databases.
-You get a database reference using the following command.
+You get a Database reference using the following command.

 ```julia
 julia> database = client["my-database"]